Osteochilus waandersii

 Osteochilus waandersii is a cyprinid freshwater fish from Southeast Asia.
 It is found in Indochina (including the lower Mekong River and Chao Phraya River) as well as in Sumatra and Borneo.
-Its common name is Waanders's hard-lipped barb.
+Its common name is Waandersii's bony-lipped barb or Waanders's hard-lipped barb.

 Etymology

 The specific name waandersii honours Henri Louis van Bloemen Waanders (1821–1883), administrator of the tin mines of Bangka Island, off Sumatra.

 Habitat

 It inhabits submontane streams to highland waterfalls.
 It is migratory in larger river systems.
 It can move into flooded forests adjacent to upland streams.